akdovlet/libft/README.md

 ‘No,’ replied his interlocutor, ‘by a Russian woman, a Komsomol girl.’

 ‘Hm...’
-Berlioz mumbled, vexed at the stranger’s little joke, ‘well, ex\- cuse me, but that’s not very likely.’
+Berlioz mumbled, vexed at the stranger’s little joke, ‘well, excuse me, but that’s not very likely.’

 ‘And I beg you to excuse me,’ the foreigner replied, ‘but it’s so.
 Ah, yes, I wanted to ask you, what are you going to do tonight, if it’s not a secret?’